wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 The Anderson SB Connector may be the standard Pink/Red SB50, or another Anderson SB connector.
 Teams are *STRONGLY* recommended to use the Pink/Red SB50 for interoperability: the other colors and sizes of housings will not intermate, and you will be unable to borrow batteries or chargers.

 Follow manufacturer's instructions to crimp contacts and assemble the leads into Anderson SB connectors.
-Teams are strongly recommended to use properly rated tools and stringent quality control practices for crimping processes (ask local veteran teams for help), or use vendor-made connectors.
 A small flathead screwdriver can help to insert the contacts (push on the contact, not on the wire insulation), or it can help to disengage the internal latch if the contact is in the wrong slot or upside down.

 Battery Lugs
 ^^^^^^^^^^^^^

 Compression lugs ("crimp lugs") for #10 bolt battery tabs (~0.2" hole diameter) are available online and through electrical supply houses, sold by the accepted wire sizes in AWG (or mm2) and post diameter ("bolt size", "hole diameter").
 Higher end vendors will also distinguish between Standard and Flex strand counts in their lug catalogs.
 Follow manufacturer's instructions to crimp the lugs.
-Teams are strongly recommended to use properly rated tools and stringent quality control practices for crimping processes (ask local veteran teams or a commercial electrician for help), or use vendor-made crimped leads.

 Screw terminal lugs are legal, but not recommended.
-If using screw terminal lugs, use the correct tip size screwdriver to tighten the terminal and check the terminal tightness periodically (at minimum, before each competition weekend).
+If using screw terminal lugs, use the correct tip size screwdriver to tighten the terminal and check the terminal tightness periodically (at minimum, before each competition weekend,).

 Battery Lead Lug Connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^